cloudmesh/cloudmesh-volume/README.md

 ## Abstract

-A simple abstraction layer to manage Cloud Volumes for AWS, Azure, Google, Openstack and Multipass
+A simple abstraction layer to manage Cloud Volumes for AWS, Azure, Google, Openstack, Oracle and Multipass

 In this project we will be developing features related to completing and simplifying the volume management interface to an existing cloud.
 We will also benchmark the clouds while comparing the volume management functions that are deployed on different clouds.